ariga/atlas/doc/md/reference.md

 #### Flags
 ```
   -f, --from strings      [driver://username:password@address/dbname?param=value] select a resource using the URL format
-      --to strings        [driver://username:password@address/dbname?param=value] select a resource using the URL format
+      --to strings        [driver://username:password@address/dbname?param=value] select a desired state using the URL format
       --dev-url string    [driver://username:password@address/dbname?param=value] select a dev database using the URL format
   -s, --schema strings    set schema names
       --exclude strings   list of glob patterns used to filter resources from applying